Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/screen_space_effects/reflections.rst

-If a *Reflection Plane* is near a reflective surface, it will be used as the source for tracing rays more efficiently and fix the partial visibility problem [TODO image]. owever the reflected color will not contain the following effects:
+If a *Reflection Plane* is near a reflective surface, it will be used as the source for tracing rays more efficiently and fix the partial visibility problem [TODO image]. however the reflected color will not contain the following effects:
-SubSurface Scattering, Volumetrics, Screen Space Reflections, Screen Space Refractions.
+Subsurface scattering, volumetrics, screen space reflections, screen space refractions.

 .. admonition:: Reference
    :class: refbox